The linear arboricity conjecture for graphs of low degeneracy: Linear arboricity of 2-degenerate graphs

-We now show that Conjecture~\ref{conj} is true if $|E(G)|\geq 2|V(G)|-5$.
+We now show that Conjecture~\ref{con:2-deg} is true if $|E(G)|\geq 2|V(G)|-5$.

 \begin{theorem} Every 2-degenerate graph $G$ with maximum degree at most 4 having at least $2|V(G)|-5$ edges has a 2-linear coloring in which there is at most one monochromatic vertex. \end{theorem} \begin{proof} Let $2\leq k\leq 5$.
 We show that every graph $G\in \mathcal{F}_k$ has a 2-linear coloring in which $G$ contains at most one monochromatic vertex.
 Our proof will be by induction on $|V(G)|$.
 We shall see that our induction step can be carried out to produce a graph with a smaller number of vertices than $G$ as long as $|V(G)|\geq 2$ and $G$ contains either a vertex of degree at most 1 or a pivot of degree at least 3.
-Note that a pivot of degree at least 3 always exists in $G$ if $\Delta(G)\geq 3$; for example, the first vertex having degree more than 2 in a 2-degeneracy ordering of $G$.
+Note that by Observation~\ref{obs:pivot}, a pivot of degree at least 3 always exists in $G$ if $\Delta(G)\geq 3$.
 So the base case (when the induction step cannot be applied) is when every vertex of $G$ is of degree 2, or $G$ contains just a single vertex.
 In the latter case, the statement is trivially true.
 In the former case, $G$ is a disjoint union of cycles.
 By Lemma~\ref{connected}, we know that in this case, at most one component of $G$ can be an odd cycle, which means that there is a 2-linear coloring of $G$ with at most one monochromatic vertex (the edges of an even cycle can be given alternating colors so that no monochromatic vertex arises); so the statement is true in this case as well.
 This proves the base case.
 We shall now describe the induction step.
 We assume that the graph $G$ contains more than one vertex and that $G$ is not 2-regular.

 Suppose that there is a vertex $u$ such that $d_G(u)\leq 1$.
 Let $H=G-u$.
 By Observation~\ref{class}, $H\in \mathcal{F}_l$, where $l\leq k$.
 Then by the induction hypothesis there is a 2-linear coloring of $H$ with at most one monochromatic vertex.
 If in $G$, there is an edge $uv$ incident on $u$, then color $uv$ with a color in $\Missing(v)$ if $d_H(v)\leq 1$, and with a color in $\Once(v)\cup\Missing(v)$ otherwise (such a color will exist as $d_H(v)\leq 3$).
 It is easy to see that this gives a 2-linear coloring of $G$ with at most one monochromatic vertex.
 So we shall assume that every vertex in $G$ has degree at least 2.